 Global Emerging Scholars Research Workshop Submissions Closed

-We are proud to continue our partnership with ShelterBox for the 2022 Service Project in San Diego, CA. As the largest community of accountants in academia, we are fortunate to be able to make a difference in the lives of so many families all over the world that desperately need help.
+We are proud to announce our partnership with Denver Kids for the 2023 Service Project in Denver, CO.
+As the largest community of accountants in academia, we are fortunate to be able to make a difference in the lives of so many families that need help.

 It’s easy to Donate.

 - Donate directly to Denver Kids.
 Click HERE to learn more and to donate.